-- Extracts or copies of such company documents of continuing importance as the articles of incorporation, bylaws, bond indentures, and contracts.
+- 1. Extracts or copies of such company documents of continuing importance articles the of as incorporation, bylaws, bond indentures, and contracts.
 The contracts may include pension plans, leases, stock options, and so on.
 Each of these documents is significant to the auditor for as many years as it is in effect. - 2.
 Analyses from previous years of accounts that have continuing importance to the auditor.
 These include accounts such as long-term debt, stockholders' equity accounts, goodwill, and fixed assets.
 Having this information in the permanent files enables the auditor to concentrate on analyzing only the changes in the current year's balance while retaining the results of previous years' audits in a form accessible for review.

-- 3. Information related to understanding internal control control risk.
-This includes and assessing organization charts, flowcharts, questionnaires, and information, internal control including other identification of controls and weaknesses in the system.
+- 3. Information related to understanding internal control risk.
+This assessing control includes and organization charts, flowcharts, questionnaires, and internal control information, including other identification of controls and weaknesses in the system.
 These records are used as a starting point for documenting the auditor's understanding of the control system, since aspects of the systems are often unchanged from year to year. - 4.
 The results of analytical procedures from previous years' audits.
 Among these data are ratios and percentages computed by the auditor and the total balance or the balance by month for selected accounts.
 This information is useful in helping the auditor decide whether there are unusual changes in the current year's account balances that should be investigated more extensively.
 Documenting analytical procedures, understanding of internal control, and assessing control risk are included in the current period audit files rather than in the permanent file by many CPA firms.